sethtw/draganddrop/src/components/README.md

 # Drag and Drop Components

 A collection of reusable React components for building drag and drop interfaces with group management capabilities.
+This library provides a complete solution for creating interactive group-based drag and drop applications.

 ## Components

 ### DropZone
 A drop zone component that accepts draggable items and provides visual feedback.
+When items are dropped here, they automatically create new single-item groups.

 ```tsx
 import { DropZone } from './components'